MVDW-Java/proxeye/README.md

 # proxeye

-proxy to bypass gelbooru new referer header requirement

-## Overview

 Proxeye is a lightweight HTTP proxy server designed to bypass Gelbooru's new referer header requirement for accessing media files.
 It fetches post metadata from the Gelbooru API and streams the media file.

 ## Quick Start